 A room designed for guests with mobility issues and their assistance dogs is available on request.
 Also, the restaurant, bar and guest lounge are all wheelchair accessible.

-Up to two well-behaved pups can stay in each of the six designated rooms in the north wing for £25 each, which includes dog treats, a bed, blanket and towels.
-Just let the hotel know when booking.
-Dogs are not allowed in the lounge areas or restaurants.
+Up to two well-behaved pups can stay in one of six dog-friendly rooms (request one at booking to avoid disappointment).
+There's a charge of £25 each per stay, which includes treats, beds and towels.
+Dogs are also allowed in the lounge between 2pm-5.30pm.
 See more pet-friendly hotels in Lake District.

 This boutique getaway is best for adults and older children; it's suited to nature-loving over-12s keen on outdoor exploration.
-Please note: it's over-eights only in the restaurant.
+Under-eights can only have breakfast and lunch in the restaurant.
 Rollaway beds and cots are available on request.

 Opt for a spot in front of the large bay windows for a front-row seat of the the forest bank, garden and surrounding hills.

 Aim for a contemporary play on cashmere and tweed.

 Helmed by chef Paul Leonard, the hotel's restaurant is known as one of the finest in the Lake District.
 Making the most of Cumbria's natural bounty, Leonard makes liberal use of the hotel's kitchen garden and nearby farms, where lovingly-grown vegetables and first-rate meat can be found.
 The resulting menu is creative, original and rooted in the Cumbrian countryside.
 Loosen belts for the tasting menu offered at dinner — an eight-course menu.
 It's advised tto book in advance as guests staying on a bed and breakfast basis cannot be guaranteed a table.

 Order a signature English martini – gin, chamomile-infused English vermouth and chartreuse – and allow yourself to be sucked into one of the deep velvet couches in front of the wood-burning stove.

 Breakfast is available 8am to 10am daily; lunch (noon–2pm) and dinner (7pm–9pm) are served Wednesdays to Sundays.
 The restaurant is closed on Mondays and Tuesdays.
 The bar is open daily until 11.30pm.

 The Forest Side is scenically set in the village of Grasmere, smack dab in the middle of the Lake District National Park.